 - Once you get your rights you can also join the general volunteers group

 As a translator, use the site in your language of speciality.
 To switch from the default "English" to your language, go to the bottom of any page of the site.
 There is a list of languages.
 If your language is not listed there, it means that the admins have not created it successfully.
-You can post on this group about it.
+You can post in this group about it.

 This one shows you the site just how it would look if you were NOT a translator.

 This one makes little purple tag appear near anything that needs to be translated.
-Typically, if a new feature was recently programmed, it will be only in english and those little purple tags will be everywhere.
+Typically, if a new feature was recently programmed, it will be only in English and those little purple tags will be everywhere.

 This one makes a little tag appear near EVERY phrase on the page.
 It makes it really crowded!
 That's in case you see a phrase on the website that is already translated, but you would like to put a better translation instead.
-Then you click on edit and a little green tag should appear near that word, along with all the other words of the page.
+Then you click on edit and a little light green tag should appear near that word, along with all the other words of the page.